top of page

 Current Airline Interest and Offtake Agreements

-To fulfill growing demand, the aviation sector is ready and willing to enter into offtake agreements for cost-competitive, sustainable aviation fuel (SAF), as evidenced by the over 200 million gallons of offtake agreements already in place.
-Interest in SAF is in part driven by sector-wide, international consensus on the goal of achieving carbon neutral growth starting in 2020 and 50% reductions in carbon emissions by 2050.
+To fulfill growing demand, the aviation sector is ready and willing to enter into offtake agreements for cost-competitive, sustainable aviation fuels (SAF), as evidenced by the over 200 million gallons of offtake agreements already in place.
+Interest in SAF is in part driven by sector-wide, international consensus through IATA and ICAO on the goal of achieving carbon neutral growth starting in 2020 and net zero carbon emissions by 2050.
 The aviation fuel marketplace is a highly concentrated one, with a limited number of key fuel purchasers from each of the major airlines.
 CAAFI works with these entities to facilitate communications and agreements with sustainable AJF suppliers.
-See a list of current offtake agreements here.

 Key Topics